EL-AKKAL/ssp-backend/README.md

     * As a user, I want to search for specific help based on skill or category, so that I can find the right service fast.

-    * As a user, I want to create a post asking for help, so that service providers can apply to help me.
+    * As a user, I want to create a post asking for help, so that users can apply to help me.

     * As a user, I want to create a post offering help, so that help seekers can reach out to me.

-    * As a user, I want to apply to posts as a service provider, so that I can offer my services.
+    * As a user, I want to apply to posts, so that I can offer my services.

     * As a user, I want to see applications to my post, so that I can manage and choose the best one.